Best Scone Recipe (video)

 How to make scones:

-- You start by mixing together some flour, sugar, baking powder and salt.
-Then add in some cold butter.
+1. Start by tossing together the flour, sugar, baking powder, and salt in a large mixing bowl.
+Then add in the cold butter.

-- Using a pastry cutter, fork or two knives, work in the butter until the mixture resembles coarse meal with some larger pieces remaining.
+2. Using a pastry cutter, fork, or two knives, work in the butter until the mixture resembles coarse meal with some larger pieces remaining.

-- Whisk together some buttermilk, egg, and vanilla (if making sweet scones).
+4. Whisk together the buttermilk, egg, and vanilla (if making sweet scones).

 Expert tips: